Sagaille/js_first_steps/README.md

 scripts are usually at the and of the body, so the rest  can be rendered while we execute the scripts

-We use Live Server extension to display to our browser the front (it creates a light server at http://127.0.0.1:5500)
+We use Live Server VSC extension to display to our browser the front (it creates a light server at http://127.0.0.1:5500)

 We can also test our code directly in node (it is a runtime environnement for js)